Topologically Twisted SUSY Gauge Theory, Gauge-Bethe Correspondence and Quantum Cohomology: Wilson loops in the 3d theory and the Bethe subalgebra of the XXZ model

-In previous section, we saw that the twisted chiral ring relation of GLSM is given by equivariant quantum cohomology ring, which corresponds to Bethe subalgebra of XXX spin chain model, by calculating correlation functions of gauge invariant operators.
-Therefore we can do similar calculations and checks for the chiral ring relation of 3d $\mathcal{N}=2^*$ theory and Bethe subalgebra of XXZ spin chain model \cite{RTV}.
-In 3d $\mathcal{N}=2^*$ theory on $S^1 \times S^2$, chiral ring is generated by Wilson loops wrapped on $S^1$.
+In the previous section, we saw that the twisted chiral ring relation of the GLSM agrees with the equivariant quantum cohomology ring of the cotangent bundle of the Grassmannian, which corresponds to the Bethe subalgebra of the XXX$_{1/2}$ spin chain model.
+Therefore we can do similar calculations and checks for the $S^1$ uplift of the twisted chiral ring relation of the 3d $\mathcal{N}=2^*$ theory and the Bethe subalgebra of the XXZ$_{1/2}$ spin chain model \cite{RTV}.
+The $S^1$ uplift of the twisted chiral ring in the 3d $\mathcal{N}=2^*$ theory on $S^1 \times S^2$ is generated by Wilson loops wrapped on $S^1$.